Asm911/inkwell_full_stack/README.md

 npm run build

 Second start the server:
-npm run start
+npm run start then you may
-Open [http://localhost:3000](http://localhost:3000) to see the result.
+open [http://localhost:3000](http://localhost:3000) to see the result.

 I would convert my application to use TypeScript and correct caching with more time.